cdot/Hotpot/README.md

 Calendars are cached and updated as required.
 An update can be forced at any time by sending a `/refresh_calendars` request to the server.

 ## Controlling Hotpot from the Calendar
-Hotpot is controlled by events in the calendar which contain special commands in the event summary or description.
+Hotpot is controlled by events in a Google calendar which contain special commands in the event summary or description.
 For example, `Hotpot:HW=on` will raise a request for Hotpot to turn the hot water on for the duration of the event.
 Requests are handled in the rules - see `hw_rules.js` for an example.

-The format of commands is `Hotpot: <pin> <state>` where `<pin>` can be the name of a pin in `hotpot.cfg` (e.g. `HW` or `CH`) and `<state>` can be a number (0=off, 1=on, 2=boost, 3=away) or one of the commands `on`, `off`, `boost` or `away'. `all` is special pin that will apply the command to all pins.
+The format of commands is `Hotpot: <pin> = <state>` where `<pin>` can be the name of a pin in `hotpot.cfg` (e.g. `HW` or `CH`) and `<state>` can be a number (0=off, 1=on, 2=boost, 3=away) or one of the commands `on`, `off`, `boost` or `away'. `all` is special pin that will apply the command to all pins.
 Pin names are case sensitive; nothing else is.
 Examples:
 ```
-Hotpot: all off
-Hotpot: all 0
-Hotpot: HW away
+Hotpot: ch=0
-HOTPOT: CH boost
+HOTPOT: HW = 45
 ```
-The first and second turn everything ff ofor the duration of the event.
-The second puts HW into "away" state.
-The third turns CH to "boost".
+The first turns the central heating off for the duration of the event.
+The second sets hot water to 45 degrees.

 Note that calendar events are only used to generate requests.
 It is up to the rules whether and how those requests are interpreted.
 Rules should always contain conditions to stop runaway temperature rises and freezing.

+An option is to create a specific calendar for Hotpot control, in which case all event in the calendar relate to Hotpot.
+In this case you can modify the configuration to dispense with the prefix.

 ## Browser App
 The browser app is served automatically when `/browser.html` is loaded from